tirth5828/tirth5828/README.md

 - 🔭 I’m currently working on Desktop app for image transformation usinf PIL and Tkinter

-- 🌱 I’m currently learning Data Science, AWS, Machine Learning
+- 🌱 I’m currently learning Data Science, Machine Learning, Web Development

 - 👯 I’m looking to collaborate on Projects, Tech Articles

-- 💬 Talk to me about Python, C , C++ Java , Android , Data , Maths , Open Source
+- 💬 Talk to me about Python, C , C++ Java , Android , Data , Maths , Open Source , Web and alomost anything and everything.
+I might teach you or learn from you.

 - 📫 How to reach me **tirth5828@gmail.com**